-Corporate governance is the cornerstone of Primeserv's reputation as a leading provider of integrated business support services and is also essential to the group's performance and sustainability.
-Our Board of Directors leads by example: it subscribes to ethical, conscious and responsible leadership, principles of good governance, stakeholder inclusivity and business, social and environmental sustainability.
+Corporate governance is the cornerstone of Primeserv's reputation as a leading provider of Integrated Business Support Services and is also essential to the group's performance and sustainability.
+Our Board leads by example and subscribes to ethical, conscious and responsible leadership principles, including principles of good governance, stakeholder inclusivity, and business, social and environmental sustainability.
 The Board recognises its obligation to the broader community as a corporate citizen, by actively promoting ethical and responsible practices.
-The group has implemented a Code of Ethics and Corporate Conduct to ensure that it operates within a framework of good business practice.
-Alongside this is the Primeserv Pledge (page 5) that all Primeserv people adhere to and is proudly displayed in the group's offices.
+The group has implemented a Code of Ethics and Corporate Conduct to ensure that it operates within a framework of legitimate governance principles.
+Alongside this is the Primeserv Pledge (page 5) that all Primeserv people adhere to and which is proudly displayed in the group's offices.